 - Trained volunteers to identify river flies and feed this information back to the Environment Agency to help to detect pollution

 - Worked with local groups to put on the popular ‘Streams of Wool’ which brought lots of people down to their local brook in April 2018.
-For more information take a look HERE and you can also read about the event in our latest news article HERE
+Take a look at our flyer for 2019 and you can also read more about the event in our latest news article

 'The River Starts here!’
 Working with businesses for habitat and access along this brook in Huthwaite, thanks Mark&Co, Notts CC pic.twitter.com/SyzAyJ6ziQ